-

 Notes

-The sake lees used in the class contain about 8% alcohol.
-Therefore, please refrain from driving after the lecture.
+The sake lees used in the class contain approximately 8% alcohol.
+Therefore, please refrain from driving after the course.
 Additionally, for those under 20 years old or those who are sensitive to alcohol, bananas will be used instead of sake lees, so please indicate this at the time of application.
-Infants must sit on the lap.
-This experience is intended for those without heart conditions or other serious medical issues.
+Infants must sit on your lap.
+This experience is intended for those without heart disease or other serious medical conditions.
 Wheelchair access is not available.
 Due to the difficulty of the lecture, this experience may not be suitable for children under six years old.
-The fee for children aged seven and above is the same as for adults.
+The fee for children aged seven and older is the same as for adults.
 Please inform us if you have any allergy restrictions.
-As with other ingredients and cosmetics, there are rare cases where sake lees may not suit the skin.
-Those with extremely sensitive skin or wounds on their hands may be refused participation in the hand mask experience.
-Please understand that we are not responsible for any issues caused by the hand mask.
+As with other ingredients and cosmetics, some people may have adverse reactions to sake lees.
+If your skin is extremely sensitive or you have wounds on your hands, you may be refused participation in the hand mask experience.
+We are not responsible for any issues arising from the hand mask experience, so please understand. *The location may be another kitchen in central Tokyo.
+In such cases, we will inform you at the time of booking.

 Meeting place

-Please come to Exit 10 of Akasaka Mitsuke Station by 1:45 pm (at the top of the escalator).
-Around 1:45 pm, the instructor will arrive holding a sign that says "Fermented Food Cooking Class."
+Please come to Akasaka-mitsuke Station Exit 10 by 1:45 pm (at the top of the escalator).
+Around 1:45 pm, the instructor will come holding a sign that says "Fermented Food Cooking Class."

 Photos